jdmartin/DHSI-Infosec/README.md

 ## Welcome to Information Security for Digital Researchers!

 This webpage contains a collection of resources, divided by topic, that will be useful both as background and as course material.
+You don't have to browse them all, and you don't have to absorb everything.
+This is just context.
 I've tried to arrange them in as helpful a manner as I can, but hope that you will reach out with any questions or concerns.

 And with that... let's get started.

 ------------------------------------------------------------------------